 The Direction générale de la concurrence, de la consommation et de la répression des fraudes (DGCCRF) ensures the proper functioning of the French market to protect both consumers and businesses.
 This French administration, which operates under the Ministry of Economy, also verifies the compliance of businesses with the rules of competition and promotes the economic protection of consumers.

 In March 2020, the DGCCRF published the results of a study they carried out to detect misuses of the claims “natural” and “organic” in cosmetic products.
-After verifying the businesses and products of 614 French producers, retailers and distributors involved in the cosmetics sector, the DGCCRF concluded that there are some widely spread misleading claims in natural and organic cosmetics to be aware of:
+After verifying the businesses and products of 614 French producers, retailers and distributors involved in the cosmetics sector, the DGCCRF concluded that there are some widely spread misleading claims in natural and organic cosmetics that consumers should be aware of:

 1. “Free from”

-The use of “free from” claims linked to banned substances that are prohibited according to EU Cosmetic Regulation (EC) No 1223/2009 is a misleading claim because it could make the consumer believe it is possible to find these substances in cosmetics on the EU market, which is not the case.
-Similarly, some “free from” claims indiscriminately place a group of substances into a single category whether or not all the substances within that group are allowed or forbidden by law, as in the case of parabens.
+The use of “free from” claims linked to substances that cannot be present in a cosmetic product according to Regulation (EC) No 1223/2009 is a misleading claim because it makes the consumer believe it to be possible that this substance is present in a cosmetic, which isn’t the case.
+Similarly, some “free from” claims place at the same level substances allowed and substances forbidden for use in cosmetics (this is the case of the family of phthalates: while some are safe for use, others are prohibited).
 In such cases, these allegations can be considered denigrating.
-However, in certain cases these “free from” claims can be justified when they provide information to consumers sensitive to certain ingredients.
-For instance, according to the DGCCRF’s report, “free from alcohol” is an accepted claim as this is a common substance used in cosmetics that some consumers with sensitive skin problems look to avoid.
+However, in certain cases these “free from” claims can be justified to provide information to consumers sensitive to certain ingredients (for instance, “free from alcohol” is an accepted claim as this is a common substance in cosmetics that some consumers with allergies or sensitive skin problems look to avoid).

 2. Animal testing and environmental protection

-DGCCRF also warns about misleading claims concerning the absence of animal testing linked to a cosmetic.
-EU law is clear on the prohibition of animal testing for cosmetics products.
-Under Article 20(3) of EU law, products can only make such a claim if they can prove that none of the substances present in their formulation has been ever tested on animals, even before the animal testing ban came into force in the EU, back in March 2009.
-Other allegations that DGCCRF warns about are “ecologic”, “biodegradable” or “locally cultivated”, which sometimes are not properly qualified or explained.
+DGCCRF also warns consumers about misleading claims concerning the absence of animal testing linked to a cosmetic.
+Since it’s prohibited in the EU to test finished cosmetic products and cosmetic ingredients on animals, cosmetic companies should only claim that their products haven’t been tested on animals if they can prove that none of the substances present in their formulation has been ever tested, even before the animal testing ban came into force in the EU, back in March 2009.
+Other allegations that DGCCRF warns consumers about are “ecologic”, “biodegradable” or “locally cultivated”, which sometimes aren’t properly qualified or explained.

 The DGCCRF concludes in its report that more transparent and up-to-date product information is needed to ensure that consumers have all the necessary details to make an informed purchase decision.
-Cosmetic producers also need to ensure that their ingredients lists are updated and that allergens are properly listed on pack.
-On this point, NATRUE offers a public and freely accessible database where all certified products carrying the NATRUE Label are listed so that consumers can check their description, ingredients, application details and additional information.
+Cosmetic producers need to ensure that their ingredients lists are updated and that the allergens are properly listed on pack.
+On this point, NATRUE offers a public and freely accessible database where all certified products carrying the NATRUE Label are listed so that consumers can check their description, ingredients, application details, etc.

 👉 Read the DGCCRF’s report “ Cosmétiques : à la recherche du « naturel » ” (only available in French)

-Article by Ana Ledesma, Communications Officer at NATRUE
+Article written by Ana Ledesma, Communications Officer at NATRUE